Middleware

 }

-Cross-origin requests may trigger an OPTIONS request.
-We do not want OPTIONS requests to reach the controller, so we directly return an empty response (response('')
+Cross-origin requests may generate OPTIONS requests, and we do not want OPTIONS requests to enter the controller; therefore, we directly return an empty response (response('')

 orRoute::add(['POST', 'OPTIONS'], ..)